-The need to protect income against long term illness is an often overlooked part of protection planning.
-You need continuing income to maintain you and your family’s lifestyle even if you are ill and unable to work.
+The need for income protection against long term illness is an often overlooked part of protection planning.
+You need continuing income to maintain yours and your family’s lifestyle even if you are ill and unable to work.
 Although state benefits are designed to help those in financial need, they are unlikely to fully replace a lost income.
+However, there are income protection insurance plans available to protect you.

 Income protection schemes, previously known as ‘permanent health insurance plans’, are insurance plans that can pay a part of your pre-illness monthly income, tax free, until you return to work.
 The cover stops at the end of a pre-selected term which is usually at retirement age.

-The plans have a waiting period before the plan pays out.
+There are waiting periods before the plans pay out.
 The longer you can manage without the benefits starting the lower your premiums will be.
-Waiting periods are from four weeks up to a year.
+Usual waiting periods are from four weeks up to a year.
 Some employers pay their staff who are ill for up to 12 months, sometimes on full pay for six months then dropping to half pay for six months.
 A plan starting to pay out after a year could then pick up the shortfall.

 You are able to insure only 50% to 60% of your income as otherwise there would be little incentive to go back to work.
 The maximum amount of income you can replace is broadly the after tax earnings you have lost, reduced by any other sources of income have been allowed for such as mortgage payment protection schemes and state disability benefits.